2011 European Speedway Club Champions' Cup

 The 2011 European Speedway Club Champions' Cup was the 14th and last motorcycle speedway championship for clubs competing in Europe.
 It was organised by the European Motorcycle Union (UEM).

 The competition failed following the withdrawal of the Polish teams from the competition.
-Throughout the 14-year history of the compeitition the Polish league had been the only one of the 'Big four' leagues represented, with the British, Swedish and Danish leagues choosing not to compete.
+Throughout the 14-year history of the competition the Polish league had been the only one of the 'Big four' leagues represented, with the British, Swedish and Danish leagues choosing not to compete.

 Vostok Vladivostok won the championship.
 SK Turbina Balakovo took part as a guest team and were not classified.